Getting Diagnosed With Alopecia

 “I don’t want my friends to be sad about my drunk white blood cells attacking my hair follicles.”
 Adeline says, “⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣I want my friends to be upset about things that they can make a change in, so they can actually do something about it.”

 As for what’s next for the brave survivor, she hopes to continue to using her platform to do good by spreading positivity and raising awareness on things that are important.
-She is currently also sharing her 5th relapse journey on TikTok so that others would be able to understand the ups and downs of alopecia.
+She also shared her 5th relapse journey on TikTok so that others would be able to understand the ups and downs of alopecia.

 Adeline’s Story Shows There Is Hope, Even If You’re Diagnosed With A Life-Altering Disease